Bios-Marcel/presentation_eclipse_store/SLIDES.md

 ==

 <!-- pause -->
-* No tables, just Java objects
+* No tables, just Java objects (An object graph)
+  * Supports circular references
+  * Supports collections (list, map, ...)
 <!-- pause -->
 * Custom binary serialisation format
   * Types are parsed upon server start and are written into a "type dictionary"